AbdelrahmanAtef01/Microsoft_Machine_Learning/README.md

 - Using Hugging Face for state-of-the-art NLP models, transformers, LLMs, GANs and much more.

 > **Note**: This repository documents our journey and our specific tasks, so materials and tasks may differ for others.
 However, this repository provides a comprehensive overview of everything covered in my DEPI Microsoft Machine Learning track journey.

-> **Simple Reminder**: some of these projects were up to student and this complexity weren't required, like: chess algorithms, TACTIC-ZONE, etc.
+> Also note that Some of these projects were optional and allowed for added complexity.
+Examples include projects like chess algorithms, TACTIC-ZONE, etc.

 ---

 ## 🤝 Contributing